pivotal/docs-tap/learning-center/airgapped-environment.md

 ## <a id="internet-dependencies"></a>Internet dependencies

-If the workshop requires the install of any Internet dependency such as a Linux Tool or any other tool, it should be done in the workshop image.
+If the workshop requires the installation of any Internet dependency, such as a Linux Tool or any other tool, it must be done in the workshop image.
 See [building an image](./workshop-content/building-an-image.md)